LLCFreedom-Space/fs-app-health-checks/README.md

 This repository offers a wide collection of health checks features for widely used services and platforms.

+## Health Checks Library for Swift

+The Health Checks Library for Swift is a simple and easy-to-use way to implement health checks for your server-side Swift applications.
+It is designed specifically for the Vapor framework and also conforms to the RFC [Health Check Response Format for HTTP APIs](https://datatracker.ietf.org/doc/html/draft-inadarei-api-health-check-06#section-4.6-1).

+Features

+* A set of pre-defined health checks that cover common server-side functionality, such as database connectivity, HTTP connectivity, and memory usage.
+* The ability to create custom health checks to monitor your application's specific needs.
+* A simple API that makes it easy to implement health checks in your Vapor application.
+* Conforms to the RFC [Health Check Response Format for HTTP APIs](https://datatracker.ietf.org/doc/html/draft-inadarei-api-health-check-06#section-4.6-1).

 ## Installation

 App Health Checks is available with Swift Package Manager.